-What should you consider when working on a parenting plan in a Carlsbad or North County divorce?
+What should you consider when working on a parenting plan in a North County or Carlsbad divorce?
 How complex, specific and rigid should an effective parenting plan (visitation schedule) be?
 One of the most challenging aspects of many divorces is the resolution of child custody and parenting time.
 An effective parenting plan should carefully consider the existing rhythms of your family and the present and future schedules of each child.

 If you wish to co-parent, the Court will be looking for a well conceived parenting plan which takes into consideration and addresses the important issues associated with shared parenting.
 Many things should be fairly obvious to consider when working on a parenting plan but others may not seem as important.
 Even if you and your former spouse are working together in a positive manner with the best interests of each child at heart the potential for disagreements and legal disputes down the road is a genuine and significant risk.
 A well crafted parenting plan can provide a solid foundation for co-parenting now and in the months and years to come, while reducing or preventing post-decree modifications or litigation.

 What issues should you consider when working on a parenting plan for your kids?